Sarlianth/thirdYearProject/README.md

 # Setup & Installation
 <p>To be able to run the application on your system you will need to do follow these steps:

-1. Make sure to have Java installed on your machine.
-If you do not have it installed, please use the following link to download and install: https://java.com/en/download/
+1. Make sure to have **Java** installed on your machine.
+If you do not have it installed, please use the following link to download and install: [Click here to download Java](https://java.com/en/download/)
-2. Download the client from `dist` folder, or just use the following link: https://github.com/Sarlianth/thirdYearProject/blob/master/dist/IrishBusApp.jar
+2. Download the client from [**dist**](https://github.com/Sarlianth/thirdYearProject/tree/master/dist) folder, or just use the following link: [Click here to download client](https://github.com/Sarlianth/thirdYearProject/blob/master/dist/IrishBusApp.jar)
-3. After installing Java and downloading the client, all you need to do is just to run the Jar file that you have downloaded from the dist folder.
+3. After installing Java and downloading the client, all you need to do is just to **run the Jar file** that you have downloaded from the dist folder.

 <p>I am using online MySQL database, therefore you do not need to worry about installing it on your local machine.
-However, if you would like to use your own database from localhost, please follow these steps before attempting the steps above:
+However, if you would like to **use your own localhost database**, please follow these steps before attempting the steps above:

-1. Install `wamp`, use the following link: https://sourceforge.net/projects/wampserver/files/WampServer%203/WampServer%203.0.0/
+1. Install **wamp**, use the following link: [Click here to download **wamp**](https://sourceforge.net/projects/wampserver/files/WampServer%203/WampServer%203.0.0/)
 2. Inside of the application, in every class I have created variables that are responsible for connection to database.
-These include the host, port, username, password etc. Please change those to your own.
+These include the *host, port, username, password* etc. Please change those to your own.
-3. If you have all the above steps done, run the Jar client.
+3. If you have all the above steps done, **run the Jar client**.

 # User Guide
-<p>In this section I will provide images with description of what each window in the application is used for.
-If potential user will have troubles using the application, this section should help understanding the project.
+<p>In this section I will provide *images* with description of what each window in the application is used for.
+If potential user will have troubles using the application, *this section should help understanding the project*.

 ![1](https://cloud.githubusercontent.com/assets/10263556/25205210/59641b06-2559-11e7-86f7-30c1371588be.jpg)